WITH THE RIGHT MARKETING, IT'S EASY TO PICK SIDES.

 After two episodes, we found ourselves already thinking beyond the trappings of their well-appointed studio, showing some drama behind the scenes and Hobart’s hallucinogenic daydreams.
 We created original music, Hollywood trailers and all manner of just general weirdness.

-We did some fun stuff along the way as well.
+We continued to find new opportunities for the doughy duo to talk for the brand.
 I’ve got enough Pip and Hobart coffee mugs to serve a fire department – and we did a really cool online game to go along with NCAA March Madness where the highest scorer could win free LJS for a year.
 (Having helped design it, I had the top score but there’s that whole “employees and affiliates” disclaimer on every sweepstakes.

 Was this the pivot point for their brand?
 Certainly not.
 But my at-the-time six-year-old thought there was nothing cooler.
 It’s never a small victory when you can get your own child to be for once impressed with what you do.